Early American currency: Colonial currency

 The paper bills issued by the colonies were known as "bills of credit".
 Bills of credit could not be exchanged for a fixed amount of gold or silver coins upon demand, but were redeemable at a time specified in the future.
 Bills of credit were usually issued by colonial governments to pay debts.
 The governments would then retire the currency by accepting the bills for payment of taxes.
 When colonial governments issued too many bills of credit or failed to tax them out of circulation, inflation resulted.
 This happened especially in New England and the southern colonies, which, unlike the Middle Colonies, were frequently at war.
 Pennsylvania, however, was responsible in not issuing too much currency, offering an example of a successful government-managed monetary system.
-Pennsylvania's paper currency, secured by land, generally maintained its value against gold from 1723 until the Revolution broke out in 1775.
+Pennsylvania's paper currency, secured by land, generally maintained its value against gold from 1723 until the revolution broke out in 1775.

 This depreciation of colonial currency was harmful to creditors in Great Britain when colonists paid their debts with money that had lost value.
-The British Parliament passed several Currency Acts to regulate the paper money issued by the colonies.
-The Act of 1751 restricted the issue of paper money in New England.
+The British parliament passed several currency acts to regulate the paper money issued by the colonies.
+The Currency Act 1751 restricted the issue of paper money in New England.
 It allowed the existing bills to be used as legal tender for public debts (i.e. paying taxes), but disallowed their use for private debts (e.g. for paying merchants).
-In 1776, British economist Adam Smith criticized colonial bills of credit in his most famous work, The Wealth of Nations.
+In 1776, Scottish economist Adam Smith criticized colonial bills of credit in his most famous work, The Wealth of Nations.

-Another Currency Act, in 1764, extended the restrictions to the colonies south of New England.
+Another act, the Currency Act 1764, extended the restrictions to the colonies south of New England.

 Unlike the earlier act, this act did not prohibit the colonies in question from issuing paper money but it forbade them to designate their currency as legal tender for public or private debts.
 That prohibition created tension between the colonies and the mother country and has sometimes been seen as a contributing factor in the coming of the American Revolution.
 After much lobbying, Parliament amended the act in 1773, permitting the colonies to issue paper currency as legal tender for public debts.
 Shortly thereafter, some colonies once again began issuing paper money.
 When the American Revolutionary War began in 1775, all of the rebel colonies, soon to be independent states, issued paper money to pay for military expenses.

-Thirteen Colony set of United States Colonial currency
+Thirteen Colony set of United States colonial currency

 The Thirteen Colony set of colonial currency below is from the National Numismatic Collection at the Smithsonian Institution.
 Examples were selected based on the notability of the signers, followed by issue date and condition.
 The initial selection criteria for notability was drawn from a list of currency signers who were also known to have attended the 1765 Stamp Act Congress or signed the United States Declaration of Independence, Articles of Confederation, or the United States Constitution.